 Current Status

-The new levy has passed through parliament and Councils will be expected to collect these additional funds from 1 July, 2025.
+The new levy will come into effect from 1 July, 2025.
 We anticipate community concern when this levy appears on rate notices and want to ensure our residents understand that:

 This is a State Government charge, not a Council charge